nodejs/node/deps/corepack/README.md

 | --- | --- |
 | `--install-directory` | Add the shims to the specified location |

-This command will detect where Node is installed and will create shims next to it for each of the specified package managers (or all of them if the command is called without parameters).
-Note that the npm shims will not be installed unless explicitly requested, as npm is currently distributed with Node through other means.
+This command will detect where Node.js is installed and will create shims next to it for each of the specified package managers (or all of them if the command is called without parameters).
+Note that the npm shims will not be installed unless explicitly requested, as npm is currently distributed with Node.js through other means.

 ### `corepack disable [... name]`